AXIHIXA/Memo/notes/system/04-system-management.md

     Port     <port>       # The port.
 If omitted, defaults to 22 User     <username>   # Your unix account username
 ```
-- After this, `ssh some-remote-alias` could be used as a shortcut to the full command `ssh -p username@hostname`.
+- After this, `ssh some-remote-alias` could be used as a shortcut to the full command `ssh -p port username@hostname`.
 - Setup ssh keys on local and remote.
 ```
 # -t ed25519 to generate ed25519 keys instead of rsa keys.